-How is shoulder dislocation diagnosed?
+How is a shoulder dislocation diagnosed?

 The diagnosis of shoulder instability is usually made by discussion with your sports medicine physician and a physical exam to test the looseness of the shoulder.
 Some people have naturally loose joints which can contribute to more severe shoulder instability, so other joints may be examined as well.
-When surgery is considered, X-rays are usually obtained to make sure there is not a small fracture or chip of bone.
-A special MRI called an MR arthrogram is also obtained to evaluate the soft tissue tearing.
+When surgery is considered, X-rays are usually done to make sure there is not a small fracture or chip of bone.
+A special MRI called an MR arthrogram is also done to evaluate the soft tissue tearing.

 How is shoulder dislocation treated?

 Treatment is dependent on the severity of the instability.
-For a first dislocation, most people are treated in a sling followed by physical therapy or a strengthening program.
+For a first dislocation, most people are treated with a sling followed by physical therapy or a strengthening program.
 The muscles around the shoulder offer a second layer of stability to the joint, so increasing muscle strength can significantly improve shoulder stability.
 After multiple dislocations, surgery is generally required.
 Surgery prevents further dislocations, which are not only painful but can cause long-term damage to the joint.
-Usually this is an arthroscopic surgery in which the torn labrum and capsule are repaired to restore the normal joint stability and tighten the shoulder.
+Usually this is an arthroscopic surgery in which the torn labrum and capsule are repaired to restore normal joint stability and tighten the shoulder.

 In patients with milder shoulder instability, physical therapy to strengthen the muscles and tendons around the shoulder is generally the best treatment.
 This involves identifying biomechanical factors that may be contributing to the instability (such as shoulder blade movement and the function of nearby muscles) and correcting them.